What to Visit in Palermo

 So much so that the local beach is not empty even in autumn!
 However, as you probably know, even in October you can swim in Sicily!

-Near the resort and, by the way, on the road to Palermo, there is a stunning park Riserva Naturale dello Zingaro.
-If you have a couple of hours to spare, be sure to check it out!
+Near San Vito lo Capo and, by the way, on the road to Palermo, there is a stunning park Riserva Naturale dello Zingaro.
+If you have a couple of hours of free time, be sure to visit it!

 Selinunte